sparkflows/sparkflows-docs/docs/installation/user-groups/sharing-projects.rst

 AWS ARN Role
 ------------

 Each group has associated ARN Roles.
 They get used when accessing files on S3.
-This is done by Fire Insights by assuming the ARN Role specified in the group of the user.
+This is done by Sparkflows by assuming the ARN Role specified in the group of the user.

 If a Project is shared with one group, then the ARN role of that group gets used.

-If a user is a member of multiple groups with IDs (1, 2, 3) in Fire Insights, AWS ARN Role will pick the group with ID 1.
+If a user is a member of multiple groups with IDs (1, 2, 3) in Sparkflows, AWS ARN Role will pick the group with ID 1.
 The group is selected by ID in ascending order.

-.. note:: Fire Insights supports one AWS ARN role for every user and it fetches the role based on ID in ascending order.
+.. note:: Sparkflows supports one AWS ARN role for every user and it fetches the role based on ID in ascending order.

 Connections